girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 8.1 Plan and Schedule

 Work was split into requirements, design, build, test, and handoff.
 A simple 16-week plan guided checkpoints without heavy tooling—weekly check-ins with the mentor kept scope under control.
+Rough effort split: 3 weeks on requirements and schema drafts, 5 on coding core modules, 3 on testing and fixes, and 2 on documentation, with buffer weeks for integration hiccups.

 ### 8.2 Resources and Budget

-People: the student developer plus mentor feedback.
+People: the student developer plus mentor feedback and occasional peer reviews.
 Tools: laptops, MySQL server, Java 17, and free/community IDEs and diagramming tools.
 Costs were limited to optional printing and any cloud trials, kept low by using free tiers.
+Risks to schedule (exam periods, shared lab machines) were mitigated by keeping a portable dev setup and regular backups.

 ### 8.3 Quality and Compliance

 Quality relied on code reviews, small checklists for commits, and rerunning core test cases after changes.
-Test data avoids real customer details.
-Licences for third-party libraries are permissive, and credits are listed in Appendix C.
+Test data avoids real customer details and uses anonymised placeholders.
+Licences for third-party libraries are permissive, and credits are listed in Appendix C. A short README section documents how to back up and restore the database to satisfy basic operational compliance in a campus setting.

 ---